BrendahKiragu/BrendahKiragu/README.md

 # Hi there, I am Brendah Kiragu 👋
-###  Welcome to my world 🌍, where learning 📚 and innovation 🚀 come together to shape the future of web development!
+###  Welcome to my world 🌍, where learning 📚 and innovation 🚀 comes together to shape the future of web development!

  # Bio 👀
 ### -  I am currently diving deep into full-stack development, where I'm honing my skills in both front-end and back-end technologies.